nathanlumulisanay-lgtm/udsl/README_full.md

 1. What is UDSL?

-UDSL v1.0 is the world’s first AI-native document structure standard.
+UDSL v1.0 is a AI-native document structure standard.

 It solves the fundamental limitation of LLMs: